 She was previously the representative for New York’s 11th congressional district as a Democrat from 2007 to 2012.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Clarke is shown as a purple triangle. (analysis methodology)
+Clarke is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Yvette Clarke sits on the following committees:

 Clarke was the primary sponsor of 5 bills that were enacted:

 - H.R.
 4739 (116th): Synthetic Opioid Exposure Prevention and Training Act

 - H.R.
 5238 (115th): To designate the facility of the United States Postal Service located at 1234 Saint Johns Place in Brooklyn, New York, as the “Major Robert Odell Owens Post …

 - H.R.
 5583 (115th): To amend title XI of the Social Security Act to require States to annually report on certain adult health quality measures, and for other purposes.

 - H.R.
 5929 (115th): United States Virgin Islands Small Business Contracting Assistance Act of 2018

 - H.R.
 1693 (115th): Improving Contract Procurement for Small Businesses through More Accurate Reporting Act of 2017